ks-ahmed/threat-composer-ecs-deploy/README.md

   - Trigger CI/CD pipelines on GitHub Actions
   - Access the app at: https://tm.vettlyai.com

-# Why This Project?
+## Why This Project?

- - This project was built to simulate a real-world deployment scenario for a secure web application using DevOps best practices.
-It demonstrates:
+This project was developed to replicate a real-world, production-grade cloud deployment of a secure web application using modern DevOps principles and best practices.

- - Hands-on mastery of AWS infrastructure
- - Deep understanding of Terraform and modular design
+It serves as a comprehensive demonstration of:

+### Practical DevOps Expertise
+- End-to-end cloud architecture deployment using AWS services like ECS (Fargate), ALB, ACM, ECR, IAM, and VPC
+- Modular Infrastructure as Code (IaC) with Terraform, allowing scalable, reusable, and maintainable infrastructure components
- - CI/CD integration with Docker, GitHub Actions, and ECR
+- CI/CD automation through GitHub Actions, orchestrating Docker image builds, ECR pushes, and infrastructure provisioning workflows

- - Attention to production-grade security (TLS, IAM, DNS)
+### Enterprise-Level Security
+- HTTPS enforcement with AWS Certificate Manager (ACM)
+- IAM roles configured using the principle of least privilege
+- Domain-level protection and secure traffic routing using Cloudflare DNS

+### Real-World Scenario Simulation
+This project simulates how organizations deploy cloud-native applications with full infrastructure automation, pipeline integration, and robust security, making it ideal for:

+- Showcasing hands-on DevOps and cloud engineering proficiency
+- Highlighting secure, scalable, and automated AWS deployments
+- Demonstrating professional readiness for infrastructure-focused roles

 # License
 MIT License — feel free to use, fork, and deploy.